RareSeas/GIGAIII_bioinformatics_workshop/Lessons_Day1/Intro_to_annotation_Rhodes.md

 ```

 ## Note: you can replace the demonstration reference with your genome for practice later on.
 Using a variable called "reference" allows us to write code once and reuse it by just re-setting what we mean by "reference".
+Using variables in your script can help you be more efficient as you can try multiple searches using the same script just by changing the reference, or feeding a list of reference genomes into your bash script.

 This can take up to an hour, so we need to stop the program prematurely.
 It won't hurt anything, so just hit Control-C after a few minutes.

 Now we need to make the peptide list a searchable blast database.

+1.)
+Copy the protein version of the genome into the annotation folder.

 ```
 cp ~/annotation/$REFERENCE.transdecoder_dir.__checkpoints_longorfs/longest_orfs.pep ~/annotation